guildai/guild.ai/pages/docs/start/manage-runs.md

     Deleted runs can be restored later using [runs restore](cmd:runs-restore).
 See below for details.

+!!! tip
+    To delete all failed runs --- i.e. runs with status `error`
+    --- use ``guild runs rm --error`` or the short version ``guild runs rm -E``.

-### Restore deleted runs
+## Restore deleted runs

 Deleted runs can be restored using [runs restore](cmd:runs-restore).
+By default, Guild restores all deleted runs.
+You can specify specific runs using indexes or run IDs.
 For example, to restore the last deleted run, use:

 ``` command
 guild runs restore 1
 ```

+!!! tip
+    To show deleted runs --- i.e. runs that can be restored --- use ``guild runs --deleted`` or the short version ``guild runs -d``.

 ## Summary